-Note: Grid support and Sell functions are modes of operation that are subject to local and/or national grid interconnection requirements in most jurisdictions.
-It is the responsibility of the installer and system operator to make sure that all applicable procedures and technical requirements are complied with before turning on either of these modes.
-The interconnect codes and standards with which the Conext XW+ complies are listed in the Specifications section on page A-8.
+Note: Grid support and sell functions are modes of operation that are subject to local and/or national grid interconnection requirements in most jurisdictions.
+It is the responsibility of the installer and system operator to ensure that all applicable procedures and technical requirements are complied with before turning on either of these modes.
+The interconnect codes and standards with which the Conext XW+ complies are listed in Chapter A, "Specifications".